PULPIT TODAY SERMONS

 Robert D. Pace

-Signs and wonders are divine events that display God’s glory and reveal His purpose and power to men.
+Signs and wonders are divine events that display God’s glory and purpose to people.
 There is a slight distinction between a sign and a wonder.
 Signs are acts of God that, like a signpost, guide men toward God.
-Wonders are acts of God that strike awe and amazement within someone toward God.
+Wonders are acts of God that strike amazement within someone toward God.
 There are four major purposes of signs and wonders:

 I. The Purpose of Signs and Wonders